stefanspringer1/SwiftXML/README.md

 - The encoding of the source must be UTF-8 (ASCII is considered as a subset of it).
 (So no UTF-16 as required by the XML standard is supported.)
 The parser checks for correct UTF-8 encoding and also checks (according to the data available to the currently used Swift implementation) if a found codepoint is a valid Unicode codepoint.
 - Currently no Unicode character normalization is done, even if the declared XML version is 1.1.
 - Validation of an XML tree against an XML schema is not available yet (you might use [Libxml2Validation](https://github.com/stefanspringer1/Libxml2Validation) instead).
+- An XML tree (e.g. a document) must not be examined or changed concurrently.

 ### Manipulation of an XML document